CS171/Homework_instructions/week-04/lab/week-04_lab.md

     some information from the current selection.

 - Change the **hover style** of the SVG circles.

 &nbsp;

 -----

 #### Submission of lab (only activity_3)

 Congratulations, you have now completed the activities of Lab 3!

-Please upload the code of your completed lab (only activity_3) on Canvas together with this week's homework.
-More instructions in the homework manual!
+Please upload the code of your completed lab (only activity_3) on Canvas.

 -----